mlte-team/mlte/docs/docs/development.md

 $ python -m venv .venv
 ```

-## Dev Environment Setup
+### Dev Environment Setup

-Once poetry and the virtual env are setup, you can set up dev dependencies like this:
+Once poetry and the virtual env are setup, you can set up dev dependencies like this, from the root of the repository:

 ```bash
 $ poetry install --with qa,test,build,docs